 When the stakes are high, having a master calendar to run to is absolutely vital.

-7. Improve Your Shipping Game
+5. Improve Your E-commerce Shipping Game

-For some visitors, it wouldn’t matter how much they like your deals if they don’t understand how you ship items.
+Jokes apart, for some visitors, it wouldn’t matter how much they like your deals if they don’t understand how you ship items.